Luis-Varona/MatrixBandwidth.jl/docs/src/index.md

 On the other hand, the *matrix bandwidth recognition problem* entails determining whether there exists a permutation matrix ``P`` such that the bandwidth of ``PAP^\mathsf{T}`` is at most some fixed non-negative integer ``k \in \mathbb{N}``—an optimal permutation that fully minimizes the bandwidth of ``A`` is not required.
 Unlike the NP-hard minimization problem, this is decidable in ``O(n^k)`` time.

+Many algorithms for both problems exist in the literature, but implementations in the open-source ecosystem are scarce, with those that do exist primarily tackling older, less efficient algorithms.
+This not only makes it difficult for theoretical researchers to benchmark and compare new approaches but also precludes the application of more performant alternatives in real-life industry settings.
+This package aims to bridge this gap, presenting a unified interface for matrix bandwidth reduction algorithms in Julia.
+In addition to providing optimized implementations of many existing approaches, *MatrixBandwidth.jl* also allows for easy extensibility should researchers wish to test new ideas, filling a crucial niche in the current research landscape.

 ## Algorithms

 The following algorithms are currently supported: